 Unique AIP Identifiers for each AIP in the Federation; it would be advantageous for these identifiers to be Unique Persistent Identifiers within some specified naming system.
 An OAIS has the responsibility to provide each of its AIPs with a unique identity.
 When an OAIS joins a Federation, there is no assurance that some of its current OAIS AIP identifiers are not already used by other members of the Federation.
 An example of a general solution to this problem is to form the AIP identifiers in the Federation by assigning a Unique ID for each OAIS in the Federation and concatenating it to each AIP preserved by that OAIS.
 This OAIS name could be formatted according to a standard that gives the Consumer or other Federation members the information needed to establish a connection to the OAIS that contains the AIP of interest.
-An example of a standard that accomplishes this is the ISO X.500 Directory Services Naming.
+An example of a standard that accomplishes this is the ISO X.500 Directory Services.

 Duplicate AIPs in several different OAISes with different AIP names.
-This problem is caused by the fact that prior to Federation, some OAISes will have duplicated Content Information from AIPs in other OAISes to enable local user access.
+This problem is caused by the fact that prior to Federation, some OAISes will have ingested the same Content Information.
 In this case a Global Consumer will see all the copies as separate, uniquely identified AIPs.
 Detailed examination of the PDI associated with the Content Information should allow the Consumer to locate the original, authoritative copy, but the search process could be very frustrating to the user.
 A practical way to handle this is to have a field in the Associated Description of all AIPs that identifies whether they are the original or a copy.
-This technique is not effective if, prior to federation, two or more Archives received the content information from the Producer to Archive.
+This technique is not effective if, prior to federation, two or more Archives received the Content Information from the Producer to Archive.
 In this case the federated Archive would view these duplicate AIPs as unique, original AIPs.

 The Preservation of Federation Access to AIPs when an OAIS terminates operations.
 Unfortunately, many Archives will close while their holdings still are of value to the Federation community.
 The federation should have an agreement for each member OAIS, which states which OAIS has the responsibility to take over the preservation of a closed OAIS’s holdings.

 User Authentication and Access Management for global users.
 If an OAIS has a policy that restricts the access to some of its AIPs or charges for the dissemination of some Information Packages, there is a problem of how to identify and authenticate the user who is making requests through the central node.
 Each OAIS will have implemented an Authentication and Access Management system for its Local Users and the infrastructure for this function will have to be extended to include Global Users.
 Some examples of techniques used for this in current systems are:

 Default priorities where all members from the Global Node share a common set of access constraints and the Global Node handles all the authentication to verify the Consumer as a legitimate user of the Global node.
 The authentication at member OAIS is done assuming that all requests from the global node are from a single user.

 User Credential passing where the specific remote user can be authenticated by any of the Federation OAISes and the global node simply acts as an intermediary to carry the authentication dialog.